INTEGRATED PEST MANAGEMENT (IPM)

 Documenting pest complaints, inspection and monitoring results, pesticide applications, and recommendations allows for effective tracing and accountability.

 Non-chemical methods (inspection, monitoring, sanitation, pest-proofing/exclusion, communication) are the first choices for defense.
 If pesticide use is deemed necessary by your pest management professional, products with low-toxicity, such as dry baits, and pesticide gels / dusts are applied in ways that greatly limit the potential for exposure to humans and pets.

 Is IPM Organic?

-When necessary, IPM allows the use of pesticides and other materials made from synthetic materials.
+When necessary, IPM allows the use of pesticides made from synthetic materials.
 Organic pesticides are made from natural materials, but that does not mean they are safer.
-Pesticides used in organic programs can also have harmful effects on humans, animals and the environment, and must be used carefully and only when needed.
+Pesticides used in organic programs can also have harmful effects on humans, animals, and the environment.
+Just like synthetic materials, organics must still be applied carefully, and only when needed.